hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 * `auto_minor_version_upgrade` - (Optional) Specifies whether minor version engine upgrades will be applied automatically to the underlying Cache Cluster instances during the maintenance window.
   Only supported for engine type `"redis"` and if the engine version is 6 or higher.
   Defaults to `true`.
 * `automatic_failover_enabled` - (Optional) Specifies whether a read-only replica will be automatically promoted to read/write primary if the existing primary fails.
-If enabled, `number_cache_clusters` must be greater than 1.
+If enabled, `num_cache_clusters` must be greater than 1.
 Must be enabled for Redis (cluster mode enabled) replication groups.
 Defaults to `false`.
 * `availability_zones` - (Optional, **Deprecated** use `preferred_cache_cluster_azs` instead) List of EC2 availability zones in which the replication group's cache clusters will be created.
 The order of the availability zones in the list is not considered.
 * `cluster_mode` - (Optional, **Deprecated** use root-level `num_node_groups` and `replicas_per_node_group` instead) Create a native Redis cluster. `automatic_failover_enabled` must be set to true.
 Cluster Mode documented below.
 Only 1 `cluster_mode` block is allowed.
 Note that configuring this block does not enable cluster mode, i.e., data sharding, this requires using a parameter group that has the parameter `cluster-enabled` set to true.
 * `data_tiering_enabled` - (Optional) Enables data tiering.
 Data tiering is only supported for replication groups using the r6gd node type.
 This parameter must be set to `true` when using r6gd nodes.